Pregnancy Brain – Forgetfulness In Pregnancy

 You need more energy when pregnant

 Growing a baby is really hard work!
 Your body needs more energy and nutrients to keep your body functioning and to grow your baby at the same time.
 Certain nutrients, like DHA and choline, can be really beneficial to brain function in you and your baby and can help to keep the memory loss at bay.
-Finding these nutrients in your food are the best way for your body to absorb them – sometimes this can be difficult so seeing a Dietitian can be really beneficial.
+Finding these nutrients in your food is the best way for your body to absorb them – sometimes this can be difficult so seeing a Dietitian can be really beneficial.

 I don’t know about you, but in my first trimester I was so exhausted I fell asleep multiple times at the Nursing Station desk… the awkward part is no one knew I was pregnant.

 Oh, and let’s not forget the inability to eat properly for any of you who have experienced “morning” sickness or constant nausea.
-Plain noodles aren’t jam-packed with nutrition unfortunately.
+Plain noodles aren’t jam-packed with nutrition, unfortunately.

 Sleep is interrupted